shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ## Week 8 Hands ON: Training your own GPT 2 model

 Using [Google Colab](https://colab.research.google.com) and following along with [this tutorial from the Programming Historian](https://programminghistorian.org/en/lessons/interrogating-national-narrative-gpt) by former Carleton student [Chantal Brousseau](https://chantalbrousseau.xyz/) you will train and interrogate your own large language model.
+Some of these [datasets](https://data.nls.uk/data/digitised-collections/) might be useful.

 What kinds of questions might this approach be useful for?
 Find a corpus of materials.
 Document your choices.
 Document your training.
 Document your results.